-On all class days except exam days, students take a 5 minute quiz on recent material.
-Students must complete these quizzes on $3'' \times 5''$ index cards, which they must bring.
+On all class days except exam days, there will be a 5 minute quiz on recent material.
+Students must complete these quizzes on $3 \times 5$ index cards which they must bring.
 All quizzes are closed book, closed notes, with no calculators or other aids permitted.
-Quizzes turned in (even blank ones) receive 5-10 points; quizzes not turned in receive 0 points.
-The three lowest quiz scores are dropped, to account for unexpected emergencies.
-Note that there are quizzes on the days before and after the exams; the latter is typically a second chance on one of the exam questions.
+Quizzes turned in (even blank ones) will receive 5-10 points; quizzes not turned in will receive 0 points.
+The two lowest quiz scores will be dropped.
+Note that there will be quizzes on the days before and after the exams; the latter will typically be a second chance on one of the exam questions.